sergisanchezz/sergisanchezz.github.io/content/publications/_index.md

 This page feels empty at the moment...

 Please check back soon!
-I am actively working on research projects that are highly likely to lead to peer-reviewed publications in the near future.
+I am actively working on research projects that are highly likely to lead to peer-reviewed publications in a short time.